wieluk/psychopy_linux_installer/README.md

 - user settings at `~/.psychopy3`
 - the `uv` binary and related data
 - installed package manager packages that may have been added for PsychoPy
-  *(Note: If `/opt/psychopy/packages_installed_by_script.txt` exists, the uninstaller will use it to track and remove all packages installed by this script, even across multiple installations.)*

 <details>
 <summary>Manually uninstall</summary>